 If you no longer have access to that phone number, you’ll have to answer some other security questions.
 Google doesn’t ask you security questions like the name of your first pet.
 Instead, it relies on email and phone number recovery methods.
 Google will send your linked recovery email verification code.
 Enter this code into the field

-If you can’t remember any of your security details, like your linked recovery email, or you no longer have access to your phone number, it’ll be incredibly difficult if not impossible to reset your password.
+Suppose you can’t remember any of your security details, like your linked recovery email, or you no longer have access to your phone number.
+In that case, it’ll be incredibly tough to reset your password.

-We recommend two things for the next time this happens.
-First, make sure you set up two-factor authentication, and that your email address is linked to a phone number that you will always use.
+We recommend two things if the above scenario occurs.
+First, ensure you set up two-factor authentication and that your email address gets linked to a phone number that you will always use.

-Second, invest in a good free or paid password manager that will keep your passwords secure and constantly accessible.
-That way, if you ever lose your password again, you will be able to find it in your password manager of choice.
+Second, invest in a good free or paid password manager that will keep your passwords secure and continuously accessible.
+That way, you won’t lose your password again and can easily find it using the application.

-If you already know your current password and are able to access your account, then resetting your password is a doddle.
+If you already know your current password and can access your account, resetting it is as easy as clicking a link.